hummat/sdfstudio/PBR_BRDF_INTEGRATION.md

   - ramp `w_brdf ↑` and (optionally) `w_radiance ↓`.
 - [ ] Keep a small “residual” branch (view-dependent) early; regularize/anneal it down.

+Note:
+- Annealing `w_radiance` all the way to 0 can be risky if the BRDF+lighting model is too constrained to explain real data (interreflections, cast shadows, exposure drift, etc.).
+A common compromise is to keep a small non-zero radiance term throughout training as a “catch-all” residual.

 ### 1.5E) What “success” looks like

 - Diffuse/basecolor becomes less contaminated by highlights/shadows on average.